 - Horsetail extract - increases the tensile strength of hair.

-Biotin and collagen: which supplement should you take?
+Biotin or collagen: which supplement should you take?